ono-midori/ono-midori.github.io/techs/zguide.md

 - *Request-reply, which connects a set of clients to a set of services.* This is a remote procedure call and task distribution pattern.
 - *Pub-sub, which connects a set of publishers to a set of subscribers.* This is a data distribution pattern.
 - *Pipeline, which connects nodes in a fan-out/fan-in pattern that can have multiple steps and loops*.
 This is a parallel task distribution and collection pattern.
 - *Exclusive pair, which connects two sockets exclusively*.
-This is a pattern for connecting two threads in a process, not to be confused with “normal” pairs of sockets.
+This is a pattern for connecting two threads in a process, not to be confused with "normal" pairs of sockets.

 We looked at the first three of these in *Chapter 1 - Basics*, and we'll see the exclusive pair pattern later in this chapter.
 The `zmq_socket()` man page is fairly clear about the patterns – it's worth reading several times until it starts to make sense.
 These are the socket combinations that are valid for a connect-bind pair (either side can bind):